Robert Musil: Youth and studies

-After graduation Musil studied at a military academy in Vienna during the fall of 1897, but then switched to mechanical engineering, joining his father's department at the Brno University of Technology.
+After graduation Musil studied at a military academy in Vienna during the fall of 1897, but then switched to mechanical engineering, joining his father's department at the Deutsche Technische Hochschule.
 During his university studies, he studied engineering by day, and at night, read literature and philosophy and went to the theatre and art exhibitions.
 Friedrich Nietzsche, Fyodor Dostoyevsky, Ralph Waldo Emerson, and Ernst Mach were particular interests of his university years.
 Musil finished his studies in three years and, in 1902–1903, served as an unpaid assistant to Professor of Mechanical Engineering Carl von Bach, in Stuttgart.
 During that time, he began work on Young Törless.

 He also invented Musilscher Farbkreisel, the Musil color top, a motorised device for producing mixed colours by additive colour-mixing with two differently colored, sectored, rotating discs.
 This was an improvement over earlier models, allowing a user to vary the proportions of the two colors during rotation and to read off those proportions precisely.

 Musil's sexual life around the turn of the century, according to his own records, was mainly with a prostitute, which he treated partly as an experimental self-experience.
 But he also was infatuated with the pianist and mountaineer Valerie Hilpert, who assumed mystical features.

 In March 1902, Musil underwent treatment for syphilis with mercury ointment.
 During this time, his several years of relationship began with Hermine Dietz, the 'Tonka' of his own novel, published in 1923.
 Hermine's syphilitic miscarriage in 1906 and her death in 1907 may have been due to infection from Musil.

 Musil grew tired of engineering and what he perceived as the limited world-view of the engineer.
-He launched himself into a new round of doctoral studies (1903–1908) in psychology and philosophy at the University of Berlin under Professor Carl Stumpf.
+He launched himself into a new round of doctoral studies (1903–1908) in psychology and philosophy at the University of Berlin under Carl Stumpf.
 In 1905, Musil met his future wife, Martha Marcovaldi (née Heimann, 21 January 1874 – 6 November 1949).
 She had been widowed and remarried, with two children, and was seven years older than Musil.
 His first novel, Young Törless, was published in 1906.

-Author
+Literary career

 In 1909, Musil completed his doctorate, with a thesis on the philosopher Ernst Mach, and Professor Alexius Meinong offered him a position at the University of Graz, which he turned down to concentrate on writing.
 Over the next two years, he wrote and published two stories, ("The Temptation of Quiet Veronica" and "The Perfecting of a Love") collected in Vereinigungen (Unions) published in 1911.
 During the same year, Martha's divorce was completed, and Musil married her.
 As she was Jewish and Musil Roman Catholic, they both converted to Protestantism as a sign of their union.
 Until then, Musil had been supported by his family, but he now found employment first as a librarian in the Technical University of Vienna and then in an editorial role with the Berlin literary journal Die neue Rundschau.
 He also worked on a play entitled Die Schwärmer (The Enthusiasts), which was published in 1921.